 Temperatures are not the only thing rising as Nebraska heads into the summer.

-Paper wasps and yellow jackets have begun scouting out areas for nesting.
+Paper wasps and yellow jackets have begun scouting out areas for nests.

 Nebraska Extension Office educator Jody Green said both paper wasps and yellow jackets are an annual colony.
 The wasps colonies die every year with one queen wasp surviving the winter.